Live at 5:30 (Canadian TV program)

 Live at 5:30 is a Canadian television news program that airs weekdays on CP24 from 5:30 - 6:00 p.m.
-Starting in July 2017, CTV Toronto started to simulcast the program in addition to the earlier Live at 5.
+From July 2017 until November 2023, CTV Toronto also simulcast the program in addition to the earlier Live at 5.

 History

 Live at 5:30 was created as a result of budget cuts at Rogers Media's Citytv stations across Canada which included the cancellation of their 5 p.m. newscast for Toronto, the program first aired on January 19, 2010.

 Set

-The CP24 studio is located on the second floor of 299 Queen Street West.
-Large north-facing windows look out towards Queen Street.
+The CP24 studio is located at 9 Channel Nine Court.
 The set and newsroom is home to Live at 5:30 and most of the other CP24-produced programming.